Life Lines

 5. Pat or rub the back lightly

-Identify the object, some object may have sharp edges and could cause injury to the babies airway.
-Always be prepared for the Partial blockage to be come a full blockage.
+Identify the object; some objects may have sharp edges and could cause injury to the baby's airway.
+Always be prepared for the Partial blockage to become a full blockage.

 Important Information!

 A choking baby can be a frightening experience.
-The incident can be dealt with quickly or it can go badly wrong.
+The incident can be dealt with quickly, or it can go badly wrong.
 The decision has to be made to contact the emergency services when it does go wrong.
-Should you have help available and the object can not be removed from the babies airways you must send them for help as soon as possible.
+Should you have help available and the object can not be removed from the baby's airways, you must send them for help as soon as possible.
 CPR must commence once the baby is unresponsive.
-Read information below.
+Read the information below.

 First Aid For Full Blockage BABY